 In 2015 there were 4.6 million litres of bioethanol produced, making up 89% of the country’s liquid biofuel production.
 Biodiesel production was 0.6 million litres.

 Biofuels are produced from biomass, and this can range from plants grown especially for the purpose, to waste products from industry and commerce, or from forestry and wood processing operations.

 In New Zealand biodiesel is currently produced from biomass such as used cooking oil, tallow, and canola oil from rapeseed grown as a break-crop (not competing with food production).

-Z Energy Ltd is building a $26 million biodiesel plant at Wiri, Auckland, the first commercial-scale biofuel production facility in New Zealand.
-The biodiesel will be produced from inedible tallow, a meat industry by-product.
-The fuel will initially be available in Auckland, Waikato and Bay of Plenty, and will be 5% biodiesel blended with ordinary diesel.
+Z Energy Ltd has built a biodiesel plant at Wiri, Auckland, the first commercial-scale biofuel production facility in New Zealand.
+The biodiesel is produced from inedible tallow, a meat industry by-product.
+The fuel is currently supplied to bulk customers but wider distribution is planned.

 Bioethanol is produced from whey.
 However, the production of advanced liquid biofuels from the residues of forestry and wood processing has the greatest potential as a source of transport fuel in New Zealand.

 In 2013/2014, Norske Skog and Z Energy (with assistance from the Ministry for Primary Industries and Scion) carried out the Stump to Pump feasibility study, looking at the options for converting forest industry residues to liquid fuels.
 The findings: